google-research/language/language/xsp/README.md

 You must also download resources for training the models (e.g., a pre-trained BERT model).
 Clone the [official BERT repository](https://github.com/google-research/bert) and download the BERT-Large, uncased model.
 We didn't use the original BERT-Large model in our main experimental results, but performance using BERT-Large is slightly behind BERT-Large+ on the Spider development set (see Table 3 in the main paper).
 You can ignore the vocabulary file in the zipped directory.

+Finally, for the input training vocabulary, please download the text file from [this link](https://storage.googleapis.com/xsp-files/input_bert_vocabulary.txt) or `gs://xsp-files/input_bert_vocabulary.txt` via `gsutils`.
+We recommend to save it in the `assets` directory.

 ### For evaluation

 TODO